bizbooo/stack/README.md

 hostnames of the machines on which you want to deploy,

 Then run the playbook, like this:
-- Full Deploy :
+- Full Deploy
 	ansible-playbook -i hosts site.yml

-- Tag Deploy :
+- Tag Deploy
-  Mongodb : ansible-playbook -i hosts site.yml --tags mongo Elasticsearch : ansible-playbook -i hosts site.yml --tags es ...
+  Mongodb : ansible-playbook -i hosts site.yml --tags mongo ...

 ### Docker Commands :